Ansel291/cheap_eats_two/README.md

 ###Installations required:

-#### Package dependancies:
-- Below is a snippet of our gemfile with all ruby gem dependancies.
+- Below is a snippet of the gemfile with all ruby gem dependencies.

 ```
 gem 'rails', '4.2.4'